Paint 3D: History

+Paint 3D's most heavily promoted features are related to its support for 3D objects.
 It includes many of the 2D objects from Microsoft Paint and new colorful "stickers", which are functionally similar to traditional 2D shapes, and patterns that can be applied to the background and 3D objects.
 2D text is available, as well as 3D text.

 Animations can be saved in 2D and 3D formats and shared using the Windows Share feature or OneDrive (purposed as a user-generated warehouse, replacing Remix3d.com).
 Because of these features, Microsoft included a license agreement that appears when the app is launched.

 The user is greeted with a welcome screen with tutorials, information about Paint 3D, and options for opening or starting a project.
 The screen can be disabled and reenabled.
 Like its predecessor, Paint 3D supports multiwindowing.
 Both support jumplists, but only Paint 3D displays 3D objects in its jumplist (other picture types are permissible).

 Reception

 Paint 3D was praised for the new features it introduced, its role in Windows 10's evolving 3D support, the new user interface, improved stylus support, and a level of innovation not seen in the development of Microsoft Paint.
-The app has gone on to be used in peripheral gaming, finding a niche in game design as well as general gameplay.

-However, users criticized it on the Internet and in the Feedback Hub for lacking some of the features of Microsoft Paint, lack of 3D tools, and not being as ergonomically intuitive with a mouse & keyboard, particularly in the earliest iterations of the app.
+However, users criticized it on the Internet and in the Feedback Hub for lacking some of the features of Microsoft Paint, lacking 3D tools, and not being as ergonomically intuitive with a mouse and keyboard, particularly in its earliest iterations.